Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/half_sarcomeres/KX=F/KX=F.md

 #### An aside that didn't work

-FiberCpp uses the [GSL Scientific Library](https://www.gnu.org/software/gsl/doc/html/index.html) for most of the scientific computing procedues.
+FiberCpp uses the [GSL Scientific Library](https://www.gnu.org/software/gsl/doc/html/index.html) for most of the scientific computing procedures.

 GSL includes code that can solve $X = K \backslash X$ when $K$ is stored in a sparse format.
+Specifically, the [algorithm](https://www.gnu.org/software/gsl/doc/html/splinalg.html) implements a Generalized Minimum Residual (GMRES) method.

-GSL's [approach](https://www.gnu.org/software/gsl/doc/html/splinalg.html) uses a Generalized Minimum Residual Method (GMRES) algorithm.
-Early tests showed that the approach correctly calcuated $X$ but that the algorithm was so slow that the calculations became impractical.
+Pilot tests showed that the GMRES algorithm could calculate $X$ under at least some conditions but the approach was so slow that the calculations became impractical.

 Alternative methods may be more efficent.